What is Colostrum and What Are the Benefits for Your Baby?

 Colostrum is important in so many ways for your baby.
 It's the perfect first meal for a newborn, fortifying them with antibodies for a beneficial jump-start in life.

 Alongside all those feedings, you’re bound to have plenty of diaper changes.
-Download the Pampers Club app today to start earning Pampers Cash and rewards for all your diaper and wipes purchases
+Download the Pampers Rewards app today to start earning Pampers Cash and rewards for all your diaper and wipes purchases.

 Join a World of Support